1976 Australian Open – Women's singles

 Two-time defending champion Evonne Goolagong defeated Renáta Tomanová in the final, 6–2, 6–2 to win the women's singles tennis title at the 1976 Australian Open.
-It was her fifth major singles title, as well as her sixth consecutive Australian Open final.
+It was her third Australian Open singles title (and sixth consecutive final) and fifth major singles title overall.
+For the second consecutive year, Goolagong did not lose a set during the tournament.

 Seeds

 The seeded players are listed below.
 Evonne Goolagong is the champion; others show the round in which they were eliminated.